Sensitive detection of the Rydberg transition in trapped electrons on liquid helium using radio-frequency reflectometry: Setup and methods

-As an alternative detection scheme, the rf response of the system to pulse-modulated Rydberg excitation can be measured using a spectrum analyzer (SA) by observing the sidebands appearing in the reflection power spectrum at frequencies $f_\textrm{c}\pm f_m$.
+It is expected that the capacitive change produces a dispersive voltage response that changes sign with varying carrier frequency and vanishes at the resonant frequency of the rf circuit, while the resistive change produces an absorptive voltage response which is maximum at the resonance frequency~\cite{aresAPR2023}.
+This is confirmed by our simulation of the reflection response using the circuit model of our setup, as described in Appendix~\ref{app:reflection}.
+As an alternative detection scheme, the rf response of the system to the modulated Rydberg excitation can be measured using a spectrum analyzer (SA) by observing the sidebands appearing in the reflection power spectrum at frequencies $\omc\pm \omm$.
 In this case, the sideband amplitude is proportional to $|(d\Gamma/C_\textrm{p})\delta C_\textrm{p} + (d\Gamma/dR_\textrm{p})\delta R_\textrm{p}|^2$.
-This method provides us with a convenient way to quantify the sensitivity of the Rydberg-resonance detection in terms of the signal-to-noise ratio (SNR) for a given bandwidth by measuring (in dB) the height of the sideband from the noise floor~\cite{schoel1998Sci}.
-Using the same technique, the sensitivity of the rf reflectometry to capacitive changes in the device can be calibrated by employing a voltage-tunable varactor connected in parallel with the experimental cell, as shown in Fig.~\ref{fig:1}(b).
-This serves as a crosscheck for impedance estimations mentioned earlier, and the details are described in Sec.~\ref{sec:side}.
+This method also provides a convenient way to quantify the sensitivity of the Rydberg-resonance detection in terms of the signal-to-noise ratio (SNR) for a given bandwidth by measuring (in dB) the height of the sideband from the noise floor~\cite{schoel1998Sci}, as described in Appendix~\ref{app:sideband}.

-Finally, in order to estimate the detected response in terms of the excited state population, the Rydberg transition is independently measured by the image-charge detection method using a resonant image-current amplifier developed earlier~\cite{mishaJLTP2023amp}.
-This cryogenic amplifier consists of a superconducting helical resonator (not shown in Fig.~\ref{fig:1}(a)), which is connected to the central electrode of the top plate, followed by a high-input-impedance two-stage voltage amplifier.
+In order to estimate the detected response in terms of the excited state population, the Rydberg transition is independently measured by the image-charge detection method using a resonant image-current amplifier developed earlier~\cite{mishaJLTP2023amp}.
+This cryogenic amplifier consists of a superconducting helical resonator (not shown in Fig.~\ref{fig:2}(a)), which is connected to the central electrode of the top plate, followed by a high-input-impedance two-stage voltage amplifier.
 As described in details previously~\cite{mishaJLTP2023amp}, a large real impedance of the resonator transforms the image-current signal induced in the central electrode by the excited electrons into a voltage signal.
-This signal is amplified and detected at room temperature by a lock-in amplifier referenced at the modulation frequency of the mm-wave excitation, which must coincide with the resonance frequency of the resonator ($f_\textrm{res}=1.20483$~MHz).
+This signal is amplified and detected at room temperature by another lock-in amplifier referenced at the modulation frequency of the mm-wave excitation, which must coincide with the resonance frequency of the resonator ($f_\textrm{res}=1.20483$~MHz).
 From the magnitude of the measured current signal, the excited-state population can be determined, as described in Sec.~\ref{sec:image}.